jfitisoff/insite/README.md

 site.account_page account
 ```

-In the example above, the account argument can be anything as long as it responds to an account_code method.
+In the example above, the account argument can be any object that responds to an account_code method.

-*Note:* Regardless of whether you are using a hash or some other object to initialize a page, if the object doesn't respond to an argument required by the templated URL the page object will fall back to looking at the arguments used to initialize the site object.
+**Note:** Regardless of whether you are using a hash or some other object to initialize a page, if the object doesn't respond to an argument required by the templated URL the page object will fall back to looking at the arguments used to initialize the site object.
 If it sees a match there it will use that argument to fill in the gaps when attempting to initialize the page.
 This allows you to specify things like a subdomain or a port number when initializing the site object and use them when defining URL templates for your page objects.

 ### Overriding a URL template for navigation purposes
 For cases where the URL template may not be sufficient to match the final URL that's displayed, you can define a regular expression that overrides the template when the site object is looking at the browser URL to determine whether or not it's on a particular page: